-Flash floods, earthquake in Indonesia kill dozens
+Flash floods, earthquake in Indonesia kill over 80

 Papua military spokesman Col. Muhammad Aidi said rescuers saved two injured infants who had been trapped for more than six hours.
 The parents of one of the babies were washed away and died.

-Worst hit was Sentani subdistrict, where a landslide early Sunday was followed minutes later by a river that burst its banks, sweeping away residents in a fast-moving deluge of water, heavy logs and debris, said the local disaster mitigation agency head, Martono.

-Martono, who goes by a single name, said rescuers evacuated more than 4,000 people to temporary shelters as more than 300 houses were damaged.
+Nugroho said rescuers evacuated more than 4,200 people to temporary shelters as more than 600 houses and buildings were damaged and submerged.

 Television footage showed hundreds of rescuers and members of the police and military evacuating residents to shelters at a government office.
 Others were carrying bodies in black and orange body bags.
 Ambulances and vehicles were seen carrying victims on muddy roads to several clinics and hospitals.